 In an allegorical language, terms such as "wine," "drunken," "cup," and so on are meant to convey spiritual and supernatural realities, as are numerous other terms and expressions used throughout the Bahá'í Writings that draw on mythical expressions rooted in religious and literary human history.
 Particularly noteworthy in this regard is the story of Joseph, references to which have enriched the beauty of the Bahá'í Writings while showing the strong links to the literary and spiritual heritage of biblical and Qur'anic literature.

-Personal transformation through teaching in the Tablets of the Divine Plan
+Personal transformation through teaching in the Tablets of the Divine Plan edit

 by Iscander Micael Tinto